Rychard/GnomeServer/README.md

     - This *may* also work for the current `stable` version of the game on Steam (and perhaps the DRM-free version from Humble Bundle, which I also own, but haven't tested personally).

 6. Double-click the `GnomoriaInjected.exe` file in your `Gnomoria` installation directory to start the game.

+## Website

+The server is designed to be flexible, so that *anyone* can build a website that will be hosted by the game.
+The server will host anything in the following directory:

+    C:\Users\<username>\Documents\My Games\Gnomoria\wwwroot

+If any of the following conditions are met, accessing the server will display a "debug mode" page, which displays a list of controllers and their priorities:

+- The directory listed above does not exist.
+- The directory listed above is empty.
+- A request is made for the root-level directory (`/`), but an `index.html` file does not exist.
+  - This filename is not editable via the configuration file.
+  - Refer to the `IntegratedWebServer.ServiceRoot` method to modify this.

+This "feature" allows you to to verify that all request handlers (controllers) have been correctly registered with the server.

+In this repository, there exists a project named `GnomeApp`.
+This is a website that I've put together during the development of the server.
+If you wish to use this website, you'll need to build and deploy it independently of the server.
+If you're developing your own website, these steps are not required.

+> **Note:** Building this project requires you to have [TypeScript 1.6](http://blogs.msdn.com/b/typescript/archive/2015/09/16/announcing-typescript-1-6.aspx).

+1. In the <kbd>Solution Explorer</kbd>, right click on the `GnomeApp\app\models\Interfaces.tt` file, and click <kbd>Run Custom Tool</kbd>.
+  - You *must* build the `GnomeServer` project prior to performing this step, as it uses the build artifacts from that project.
+  - Failure to perform this step will result in the following compiler warning:

+        ```text
+        A custom tool 'TextTemplatingFileGenerator' is associated with file 'app\models\Interfaces.tt', but the output of the custom tool was not found in the project.
+You may try re-running the custom tool by right-clicking on the file in the Solution Explorer and choosing Run Custom Tool.
+        ```

+2. In the <kbd>Solution Explorer</kbd>, right click the on the `GnomeApp` project and select <kbd>Publish</kbd>.
+2. Use the following options:
+  - Publish method: `File System`
+  - Target location: `C:\Users\<username>\Documents\My Games\Gnomoria\wwwroot`
+  - Configuration: `Release`

+3. Once this is done, ensure that the `C:\Users\<username>\Documents\My Games\Gnomoria\wwwroot` directory exists.

 ### Advanced Server Configuration
 By default, the game hosts a web server that listens for requests at [http://localhost:8081/](http://localhost:8081/)